SS Viking

 SS Viking was a wooden-hulled sealing ship made famous by its role in the 1931 film The Viking.
 During her use in the seal hunt in Newfoundland, the ship was twice commissioned by the film crew.
-During production, an explosion destroyed the ship, resulting in the loss of the director, Varick Frissell, and the cinematographer, Alexander Gustavus Penrod, in addition to the lives of 26 of the ships' crew and film crew.
+During production, an explosion destroyed the ship, resulting in the loss of the director, Varick Frissell, and the cinematographer, Alexander Gustavus Penrod, in addition to the lives of 26 of the ship's crew and film crew.

 History

 In 1881, Viking was built by the Nylands Shipyard at Christiania, Norway, the same location where another famous Newfoundland vessel, Southern Cross, was constructed.
 Viking was a vessel of 310 gross tons and equipped with a 90 hp auxiliary engine.
 She was launched in 1882 from the Nylands Shipyard.

 Viking sailed for a number of years hunting the saddleback seal off the coast of Greenland.
 In 1882, Norwegian explorer, scientist and diplomat Fridtjof Nansen used her for his first Arctic expedition.

 In 1904, Viking was purchased by Bowring Brothers of St. John's, Newfoundland for the sealing industry.
 She was placed under the command of Captain William Bartlett, who remained her master until 1923.
 Subsequently, she was skippered by G. Whitley (1927), I. Barbour (1928, 1929) and R. Badcock (1930).

 Viking was the smallest of the Bowring Brothers fleet, but was capable of carrying 276 men.